-PPDT39 - a process that primarily occurred during the party primary period.
+Disputes between candidates and between or within parties and coalitions are to be resolved by the PPDT47 - a process that primarily occurred during the party primary period.
 However, any aggrieved party is required to utilize internal party dispute resolution channels before launching their dispute with the PPDT.
 Criminal allegations are handled by the court system, and parties with electoral dispute may also choose to pursue alternative dispute resolution methods arbitrated by community or religious leaders.